BongweKE/temp_tests/README.md

    `# T<classPrefix>-<attributePrefix>: <comment>`

-   where <classPrefix> is class prefix in upper-case; <attributePrefix> is the attribute or method prefix in uppercase, and <comment> is the body of the comment.
+   where `<classPrefix>` is class prefix in upper-case; `<attributePrefix>` is the attribute or method prefix in uppercase, and `<comment>` is the body of the comment.
 The prefixes are defined in the section below.
 For example, to start a comment for an assert call you are about to make to test the `save()` method of the BaseModel class, you would start like so:

    `# TBASE-SV: ...`

    This can be read as: you are writing a test [T] for the BaseModel class [BASE], on the save() method [SV].
 This syntax will enable the repo maintainer to easily extract the comments for separate documentation.

 ## Prefixes
-BaseModel (prefix: BASE)
+*class* BaseModel (prefix: BASE)
 | Attribute/method | Prefix |
 | ---------------- | ------ |
 | id               | ID     |